-Family offices have long been considered a luxury only the very wealthiest of families can enjoy – typically families with at least several hundred million dollars in net worth.
-Of course, having a dedicated team of investment professionals acting on your family’s behalf – and only your family’s behalf – can certainly seem enticing.
-However, for high-net-worth families who don’t meet the net-worth threshold to justify a single-family office, there is an option that provides many of the same holistic, deeply personalized services of a single-family office (and often more) at a fraction of the cost: a multi-family office.
+Multi-family offices have become increasingly popular among many successful families.
+Single-family offices have long been considered a luxury only the very wealthiest of families can enjoy – typically families with at least several hundred million dollars in net worth.
+Having a dedicated team of investment professionals acting on your family’s behalf – and only your family’s behalf – can certainly seem enticing.
+However, for high-net-worth families who don’t meet the net-worth threshold to justify a single-family office, a multi-family office can provide many of the same holistic, deeply personalized services (and often more) at a fraction of the cost.

 What is a multi-family office?

-A: As the name suggests, a multi-family office works with multiple high-net-worth families, managing their entire wealth picture through tax and estate planning, risk management, investment management, trusteeship, lifestyle and concierge services, coordination of other financial professionals, and philanthropic strategy.
+A multi-family office works with multiple high-net-worth families, providing private wealth management through tax and estate planning, risk management, investment management, trusteeship, lifestyle and concierge services, coordination of other financial professionals, and philanthropic strategy.

 What are the advantages of a multi-family office over a typical wealth manager?

-A: A multi-family office offers a team of specialists to work with your family, as opposed to a typical wealth manager, who is often a lone generalist.
-Also, multi-family offices can provide visibility into best practices that similar families are using to manage their wealth.
+A multi-family office offers a team of specialists to work with your family, as opposed to a typical wealth manager, who is often a lone generalist.
+They can also provide visibility into best practices that similar families are using to manage their wealth.
 Finally, multi-family offices exist to help families aggregate their investments, particularly private investments, which allows greater leverage and buying power, as well as access to leading managers and investment opportunities.

 What are the range of services provided by a multi-family office?